micahstubbs/moebio_framework/README.md

 ### Docs Build

-We use JSDocs to annotate and build the documentation.
+JSDocs is used to annotate and build the documentation.

 ### Site Build